snishita/sf/README.md

 This step moves all of the nooses around the cylinders are moved left and right, and the finger string parts of the wire are extended.
 The extended parts of finger strings are used as “handles” for the following string manipulation.

 ![extending the finger strings](imgs/7.1.png)
-Fig.7: Result of the finger string extension
+Fig.8: Result of the finger string extension

 #### Path alteration according to a string manipulation

-Following figure shows the path of the wire resulting from the execution of the code `L mu fMS mo nMS pu bfTS` after Fig.7.
+Following figure shows the path of the wire resulting from the execution of the code `L mu fMS mo nMS pu bfTS` after Fig.8.
 The actual path alteration is implemented by inserting new points and moving/deleting existing points.

-![The path after the alteration](imgs/paths2.png) Fig.8: The path after the alteration.
+![The path after the alteration](imgs/paths2.png) Fig.9: The path after the alteration.
 The right figure shows the path taken by the camera at the different position and angle.

 ## Experiments of wire simulation
 Following experiments are conducted to investigate whether existing physical simulators can simulate the strands in the string figure.

+The simulation scenes are created by [AGX Dynamics](https://www.algoryx.se/agx-dynamics/) version 2.26.1.0.

 We made the following five scenes, in which the left and right cylinders were moved away from each other in the x-axis direction during the simulation.
 During the simulation, the cylinder moved in the left and right x-axis directions for 10 minutes in real time.

+NOTE: the following movies have been converted to play at 10x speed.

 - S1: There are a middle finger noose on each side, and two strands are twisted at the center.
 ![S1](imgs/9.png)<br/>